 Born in Lima and riding since he is 14 years old.
 Christian has been a DH racer for many years and has collected some National DH titles.
 Now he is fascinated with riding long trails that start next to glaciers.

-“Juancho” started biking 10 years ago and is totally in love with MTB.
+“Juancho” started biking only 5 years ago and is totally in love with MTB.
 He definitely is our guide riding the most kms a year.
 Juan has a perfect english and loves bike mechanics.

 Hans is a Pioneer of MTB in Cusco and cofounder of Holy Trails.
 He lives in our favorite place on earth, The Sacred Valley of the Incas in Cusco.
 Hans is constantly exploring and riding Paradise.
 A background in tourism and a fluid english makes him our main man at Cusco.

 Diego “Pacifico” is our main man and has been riding since 1996.
 On 2002 he started Racing Downhill and has collected several national titles.
 Founded Holy Trails in 2002.
-Diego has discovered and restored 2 of our secret trails and has been organizing Santisimo Downhill an iconic race for 9 years.
+Diego has discovered and restored 2 of our secret trails and has been organizing Santisimo Downhill an iconic race for 9 years; also owner and operator of BIKESHOP.